 On March 10, 2020, EPN submitted comments in response to the Council on Environmental Quality's (CEQ) proposal to update regulations for implementing the procedural provisions of the National Environmental Policy Act (NEPA).
-NEPA provides the foundation for national environmental policy, augments federal agency authority, and directs agencies to use all practicable means and measures to secure harmony between the human and natural environment, to reuse resources, and to avoid irreparable harm or irretrievable use of resources in consideration of future generations.
-It directs federal agencies to collaborate among themselves, state, local, and tribal governments and to take a "hard look" at potential environmental (i.e., air, water, and other shared resources), social, and economic impacts of major federal actions with potential for significant impacts on the human environment.
-NEPA's environmental reviews support federal agency consideration of reasonable alternatives to proposed actions in order to avoid harm or, if not, mitigate adverse impacts and enhance benefits before they approve, permit, license, lease or fund a project (such as a mine, timber harvest, oil/gas field or pipeline, renewable energy project, or resource management plan on public lands; dam construction; port expansions; and highway and transit projects, to name just a few).
+NEPA provides the foundation for national environmental policy.
+It directs and augments federal agency authority, where permitted, to consider reasonable alternatives to proposed actions in order to avoid harm or, if not, mitigate adverse impacts, enhance benefits, and consider the resource needs of future generations.
+It directs federal agencies to collaborate among themselves, state, local, and tribal governments to take a "hard look" at potential environmental (i.e., air, water, and other shared resources), social, and economic impacts for major federal actions with potential for significant impacts on the human environment before they approve, permit, license, lease or fund a project (such as a mine, timber harvest, oil/gas field or pipeline, renewable energy project, or resource management plan on public lands; dam construction; port expansions; and highway and transit projects, to name just a few).